-For the FYE 2020, the Board comprises seven (7) members, three (3) of whom are INEDs and is in compliance with the Rule 15.02(1) of the ACE LR, three (3) Executive Directors and one (1) Chairman/Group Managing Director.
+For the FYE 2021, the Board comprises eight (8) members, four (4) of whom are INEDs and is in compliance with the Rule 15.02(1) of the ACE LR, three (3) Executive Directors and one (1) Chairman/Group Managing Director.
+Subsequent to the FYE 2021, the Board had on 14 July 2021 appointed an Executive Director.
+As at the date of this report, the Board comprises of nine (9) members, four (4) of whom are INEDs and five (5) Executive Directors, including the Chairman/Group Managing Director.

-The role of the Independent Directors are particularly important in ensuring that the strategies proposed by the Executive Directors and Management are deliberated on and have taken into account the interest, not only of the Company, but also that of the shareholders, employees, customers, suppliers and the community.
+The roles of the Independent Directors are particularly important in ensuring that the strategies proposed by the Executive Directors and Management are deliberated on and have taken into account the interest, not only of the Company, but also that of the shareholders, employees, customers, suppliers and the community.

-The Board took note of the requirement of Practice 4.1 of the MCCG which requires at least half (1/2) of the Board comprises Independent Directors, nonetheless, the Board is of the view that the current composition of the Board facilitates effective decision making and independent judgement where no individual shall dominate the Board's decision making.
+The Board took note of the requirement of Practice 5.2 of the MCCG which requires at least half (1/2) of the Board comprises Independent Directors, nonetheless, the Board is of the view that the current composition of the Board facilitates effective decision making and independent judgement where no individual shall dominate the Board's decision making.